Tag Archives: Sharon Healy Yang

 Well, you haven’t seen any blogs in a while because this spring has been so busy.
 Yang and I have had more than a few excursions, so I have plenty to report.
 Unfortunately, I don’t have a lot of pictures because we were too busy enjoying the wonderful scenery or sighting extraordinary critters.
 So, let’s get started.
 To get a really good look at the photos, be sure to click on them.

 While I was busy educating myself on Medieval and Renaissance literature, history, philosophy, and culture at the Keene State College Medieval and Renaissance forum, Yang was chugging up Mt.
 Monadnock.
 This was an extraordinary day with the temperature surging to 85 degrees.
 Still, you can hear the wind whipping through the trees in this video.
-Nevertheless, Yang almost made it to the top of the mountain.
-As you can see from these photos, the view was gorgeous.
-However, this is my favorite shot.

 Later on, we were off on our bicycles and checked out the extension of the Fairhaven trail to Mattapoisett, MA.
 The day was warm and sunny.
 We were lucky enough to catch some sightings of neat shore birds.
 We saw this Greater Yellowlegs.
 You can’t actually see how yellow his legs are because he’s in pretty deep water.
 These birds are tall.
 This spring, we’ve also seen these guys in Connecticut and in western Mass.
 They love the shore on a lake or the ocean.